starters-dev/https-backend/README.md

 ## Structure

-The folder structure is pretty simple but makes you reuse and write less boilerplate code.
+The folder structure is pretty simple but lets you reuse and write less boilerplate code.

 - `docker-compose.main.yml` - main Docker Compose file with DNS challence, ACME and ports configuration.
-- `build.sh` - `build` script that runs `setup` script with all scripts under `run/services` folder, builds and runs Docker images in background.
+- `build.sh` - `build` script that runs `setup` script with all scripts under `run/services` folder and builds and runs Docker images in background.
 - `.env` - list of environment variables.
 - `run/` - folder with general bash scripts.
 - `run/services/` - folder with bash scripts for a specific service.